Are you looking into the Zoom lawsuit privacy action that came out in 2021? We often cover lawsuit news, and Zoom has been on our radar!

 When Zoom agreed to settle, they refused to admit that they had done anything wrong.
 They agreed to offer $25 and to work hard at preventing hacking in the future.

-The law firm that handled the class action is seeking over twenty million in legal fees from the court (who has to approve lawyer compensation with class actions.)
+The law firm that handled the class action is seeking over twenty million in legal fees from the court (which has to approve lawyer compensation with class actions.)

 The reason that Zoom said the hacking happened is that the company grew too fast due to COVID-19.